 Gary Petersen, Dave Stone, Roy, and that girl who wore the miniskirts: First real job out of college (not including the month I worked at the Amoco shop.)
 WKEI/WJRE in Kewanee, Illinois.
 I was there less than two years, and when I worked the morning shift on the FM side, oh, the fun we had.
 Gary was the AM board operator.
 Dave was the newsman.
 The receptionist/office worker who wore the tantalizing clothing didn’t stay around long enough.
 The fun Dave, Gary, and I trying to make each other laugh on the air.
 Sportscasts, splitting up the holiday schedule.
 Roy and I tormenting that one guy (all in good fun, but no, we probably should not have done that.
 I don’t think it had any lasting effects) on the late shifts.
 I honored Gary a bit by giving my heroine his surname.

 Becky and Jim (don’t call me James) Gaskill: She was a coworker for a time at the Oskaloosa Herald.
 He worked in CAD.
 The dart games.
 The card games.
 The dinners.
 The one time we all went to dinner with some of his coworkers and I got as drunk as I’ve ever been and will never be again.
 (Sorry about the waste basket and the knit pillow.)
-I saw them when they came through on a family vacation.
+I saw them earlier this year when they came through on a family vacation.
 Everybody’s a little older, but nothing’s changed, and that’s just great.

 Yvette: No, that’s not her real name, although for a time I thought it was.
 She was an assistant when I attended a photography course in Iowa City one week before my senior year in high school.
 I met her four years later when I was doing my internship at a Quad Cities radio station.
 She lived in the metro area and the one day I stopped by I was ‘conned’ into helping her move.